Congratulations to our new Purdy Memorial Champion Cameron McGowan and other prizewinners

 Notes:

-- Rating and upset prizes will be awarded based on the rating hierarchy specified in the Ratings section above.
-Players without either of those ratings will be considered to be unrated and are ineligible for rating or upset prizes.
+- Rating prizes will be awarded based on the rating hierarchy specified in the Ratings section above.
+Players without either of those ratings will be considered to be unrated and are ineligible for rating prizes.

 CLICK HERE TO ENTER.